 Köhler bone disease is caused by a poor blood supply to the tarsal navicular bone.
 The poor blood supply causes the tarsal navicular bone to die and collapse.
 Why the blood supply is poor is not known.

 Köhler bone disease usually affects children aged 3 to 5 years (more commonly boys) and typically affects only one foot.
 The foot becomes swollen and painful, and the arch of the foot is tender.
 Weight bearing and walking increase discomfort, and the child’s manner of walking (gait) is impaired.

-X-rays Plain X-Rays X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
-In very low doses, x-rays are used to produce images that help doctors diagnose disease.
-In high... read more of the foot show that the navicular bone is initially flattened and hardened and later breaks into fragments before healing and hardening back into bone.
+X-rays X-Rays X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+X-rays may be used alone (conventional x-ray imaging) or combined with... read more of the foot show that the navicular bone is initially flattened and hardened and later breaks into fragments before healing and hardening back into bone.
 X-rays comparing the affected side with the unaffected side help assess how far the disease has progressed.

 Rest and pain relievers

 Sometimes a cast